-The project, Climate Resilient low cost buildings in Marsabit county, is funded by Nordic Climate Facility/Nordic Development fund for the years 2016-18.
+The project, Climate Resilient Low Cost Buildings in Marsabit County, is funded by the Nordic Climate Facility / Nordic Development Fund for the years 2016-18.

-Partners in this project are Häme University of Applied Sciences (HAMK), Strathmore Energy Research Center (SERC), United Nations Human Settlements Programme (UN-Habitat) and County Government of Marsabit (CGM).
+Partners in this project are Häme University of Applied Sciences (HAMK), Strathmore Energy Research Center (SERC), United Nations Human Settlements Program (UN-Habitat) and County Government of Marsabit (CGM).

-Häme University of Applied Sciences (HAMK) is a multidisciplinary higher education institution situated centrally in the most populated area of Southern Finland.
+Häme University of Applied Sciences (HAMK) is a multidisciplinary higher education institution located centrally in the most populated area of Southern Finland.

 In this project HAMK acts as the administrative coordinator and is responsible for monitoring, evaluation and quality assurance.
 Information dissemination is performed by all partners but coordinated by HAMK.
 HAMK provides technical advice on sustainable energy and energy efficiency in construction:

 - Support to Development of Manual and tehnical notes on sustainable building for hot and arid areas

 - Support to Development of recommendations on sustainable building and energy efficiency in Building and Energy regulations

 Strathmore Energy Research Centre (SERC) admistratively falls under the research division of Strathmore University.
 It was established in 2012 with an aim of carrying out high quality research, technical training as well as consultancy services in the energy sector in Kenya.
 SERC has developed synergic partnerships with developmental organizations, government institutions, private companies, research centres and other educational institutions.

 SERC will be the local coordination agent of the project between HAMK, UN-HABITAT and Marsabit County Government an it will be in charge of: